OluchukwuJoseph/Tab-Manager/README.md

 ## Overview

-**Tab-Manager** is a Chrome extension aimed at reducing tab clutter for developers and digital workers.
+**Tab Manager** is a Chrome extension aimed at reducing tab clutter for developers and digital workers.
 It allows users to manage duplicate and unused tabs and close them based on user-defined time limits.
 This extension is currently under development as part of a collaborative project.

 ## Features